Witiko/scm-at-arqmath3/README.md

   - Add annotations to [pv211-utils][22] and [arqmath-eval][23] libraries.
   - Add MAP and nDCG' scores for 2022 to [`08-produce-arqmath-runs.ipynb`][15].
-  - Vizualize the impact of various extensions (axis x) on nDCG' (axis y) with TikZ in section *Results* in the paper.
+  - Vizualize the impact of various extensions (axis x) on nDCG' (axis y) in section *Results* of the paper.
   - Add end-task evaluation on ARQMath-1, 2, and 3 topics to
     `09-evaluate-roberta.ipynb`.
 - After the ARQMath-3 paper has been published: